For Patients & Caregivers

-Insufficient clinical evidence exists to support the use of chitosan alone (without dietary changes or exercise) for weight loss.
+There is not enough evidence to support the use of chitosan alone without dietary changes or exercise for weight loss.

-Some clinical trials support this use, but its long-term effectiveness is unknown.
+Some clinical trials support this use, but long-term effectiveness is unknown.

 - Topically, for improved wound healing

-Laboratory evidence and one clinical trial support this use.
+Laboratory evidence and a clinical trial support this use.

 For Healthcare Professionals

 Reported adverse events include constipation and gastrointestinal distress (2).
-Patients allergic to shellfish should not use this supplement.
+Patients allergic to shellfish or mushrooms should use related supplements with caution.